Host an international workcamp

 • 5 to 15 different nationalities (maximum two participants from the same country per project)

-• the group is self-catering and organizes the leisure program independently
+• The group is self-catering and organizes their leisure program independently

 The local hosts provide:

-• simple accommodation (with sanitary facilities and cooking facilities)
+• Simple accommodation (with sanitary and cooking facilities)

 We provide:

-• Organization of the participants (call for volunteers, processing registrations, help with visa questions, preparation of the volunteers)
+• Organization of the participants (call and admission of volunteers, help with visa questions, camp preparations)

-• Cost of free time activities and meals
+• Budget for free time activities and meals

-Are you interested becoming a local host and inviting an international workcamp to your community?
-Do you have further questions about possible projects?
-Simply contact us by email at projekte@ibg-workcamps.org or by phone at 0711 - 649 02 63.
+Are you interested in becoming a local host and would like to implement an international Workcamp in your area?
+Do you have further questions about potential projects?
+Write to us at projekte@ibg-workcamps.org or call us on 0711 - 649 02 63.

-We would also be happy to come to you for a non-binding discussion to discuss cooperation opportunities and possible work assignments in more detail.
+We'd also happily visit you for a non-committal session to discuss cooperation opportunities and possible work assignments in more detail.